Who are we?

 SMA is the absence of the SMN1 gene, or the survival motor neuron gene, which is responsible for about 80% of motor function.
 A person unaffected by SMA has two copies of this gene.
 A carrier of SMA has only one copy of this gene and has completely normal motor function; many carriers have no idea they carry SMA.
 There is a back-up gene, SMN2.
 What little motor function a person has with SMA comes from this gene.
 The more copies (4 is maximum) a person affected by SMA has of SMN2, the better.
 Oscar has three copies, which is generally considered good news.

-Will Oscar ever get better?
 Is there a treatment or cure?

 What kind of care does Oscar need now?
-What kind of care will he need in the future?

 Keep checking back here, and to our home page/blog for further updates.
 Please share this site with friends and family to help raise awareness for SMA and disability issues!